CassMidnight/basic-net-js/README.md

 ## Setup

-1. Download and install the LTS version of node.js from here: https://nodejs.org/en/
+1. Download and install the LTS version of node.js from here: https://nodejs.org/en/ (if it asks if it should add stuff to your path click yes or tick the box)
 2. Download and install VScode from here: https://code.visualstudio.com/

 ## Clone Git Repo (get the code from github with version control)

+About git in general:

+I suggest you use Sourcetree as your git GUI, I use it and find it makes connecting to and managing git repos easier and less command line driven.

 ### Setup